github/docs/content/apps/publishing-apps-to-github-marketplace/selling-your-app-on-github-marketplace/billing-customers.md

 ## Billing services for upgrades, downgrades, and cancellations

 Follow these guidelines for upgrades, downgrades, and cancellations to maintain a clear and consistent billing process.
-For more detailed instructions about the {% data variables.product.prodname_marketplace %} purchase events, see "[Using the {% data variables.product.prodname_marketplace %} API in your app](/developers/github-marketplace/using-the-github-marketplace-api-in-your-app)."
+For more detailed instructions about the {% data variables.product.prodname_marketplace %} purchase events, see "[AUTOTITLE](/apps/publishing-apps-to-github-marketplace/using-the-github-marketplace-api-in-your-app)."

-You can use the `marketplace_purchase` webhook's `effective_date` key to determine when a plan change will occur and periodically synchronize the [List accounts for a plan](/rest/reference/apps#list-accounts-for-a-plan).
+You can use the `marketplace_purchase` webhook's `effective_date` key to determine when a plan change will occur and periodically synchronize the [List accounts for a plan](/rest/apps#list-accounts-for-a-plan).

 ### Upgrades